chijuzipi/CSP_Evaluation/README.md

 # Webpage display and loading time analyzer
+HOW TO RUN?
+"python comparator.py"

 -->Scripts:
-firefox-driver.py: the main script for capture the screenshots of webpages and measure the loading time of the page.
+1) comparator.py: the main script for capture the screenshots of webpages and measure the loading time of the page.
 The captured images are saved to "screenshots" folder, the loading times are written to local file

-ImageAnalyzer.py: analyzing the difference between two images(PNG), giving a numerical result
+2) ImageAnalyzer.py: analyzing the difference between two images(PNG), giving a numerical result

--->Configuration:
-config: the config parameter for the firfox-driver.py, it contains the fireforx profile, logging file name and path

 -->Archive:
 contains url list from Alexa top list